Ricky Hunley: Coaching career

 Hunley coached on the collegiate level at the University of Southern California (1992–93), University of Missouri (1994–2000), University of Florida (2001), and the University of Memphis (2014-15).
 He helped the Florida Gators win the BCS FedEx 2002 Orange Bowl.
+In his first two coaching gigs, he worked under head coach Larry Smith.

-Hunley started his NFL coaching career through the NFL Minority Fellowship Coaching Program in 2002 as the defensive line coach for the Washington Redskins under Steve Spurrier, where he met Marvin Lewis.
-He then moved to Linebackers coach under Lewis for the Cincinnati Bengals from 2003 to 2007.
+Hunley started his NFL coaching career through the NFL Minority Fellowship Coaching Program in 2002 as the defensive line coach for the Washington Redskins under Steve Spurrier, following Spurrier to the pros after his final season with Florida.
+While with Washington, Hunley first met defensive coordinator Marvin Lewis.
+Hunley became Linebackers coach under Lewis when Lewis became the head coach of the Cincinnati Bengals from 2003 to 2007.

 In 2005, Hunley helped the Bengals ended 15 years of futility by notching their first winning season since 1990 and winning the AFC North division title with an 11–5 record.
 Two years later in 2007, he was fired after a disappointing season and a flurry of player injuries and suspensions.
 During his time in the NFL, he also served on the board of directors for the Black Coaches Association.

-Hunley coached for two seasons (2014–15) with the Memphis Tigers.
+Hunley eventually returned to college football, coaching for two seasons (2014–15) with the Memphis Tigers.
 In 2015, Hunley helped the Tigers post a 9-4 record, and an appearance in the Birmingham Bowl.

-On December 30, 2020, Hunley is set to join Jedd Fisch's coaching staff as defensive line coach at University of Arizona in his alma mater.
+On December 30, 2020, Hunley joined Jedd Fisch's coaching staff as defensive line coach at the University of Arizona, his alma mater.